Impartial geodetic building games on graphs: Preliminaries

 The \emph{minimum excludant} $\mex(A)$ of a set $A$ of nonnegative integers is the smallest nonnegative integer that is not in $A$.
-The \emph{nim-number} $\nim(P)$ of a position $P$ of a game is defined recursively as the minimum excludant of the nim-numbers of the options of $P$.
+The \emph{nim-value} (or \emph{Grundy value}) $\nim(P)$ of a position $P$ of a game is defined recursively as the minimum excludant of the nim-values of the options of $P$.
 That is,